Emmanuel-Ezekiel/remote-work-web/README.md

+# We_work_remotely

+This project was created with react, used in cloning the webpage of weworkremotely.com.
+It's a responsive website, This website will help employers in hiring.

-# Getting Started with React
+# Getting Started with Create React App

-This project was created with React
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts